scokobro/professional-identity/profIdent-draft1.md

 [^plag]: About one-third of an article in the 8 Jun 2000 edition on the *Asahi Shimbun* was found to have been plagiarised from the local *Chugoku Shimbun* by a reporter in the Hiroshima office.[@Shibata:2003 p137]

-Ikuta describes teh actual content of OJT at the +as; new employs spend four or five years at a local office where theier development can be overseen trained by experienced reporters, traditionally the local office would be a mix of new, middle career and 'veteran' rporters.
+Ikuta describes the actual content of OJT at the +as; new employs spend four or five years at a local office where theier development can be overseen trained by experienced reporters, traditionally the local office would be a mix of new, middle career and 'veteran' rporters.
 However Ikuta argues that this system broke down due to the HR policy of concentrating middle-career reporters in the head offices, which led to an over-reliance on early-career reporters in local bureaus. (ibid. p224/1180)

 # Living the ideology?